What video player are most publishers using?

 2. Set the player default timeout to a higher duration, depending on the average ad server response times of the tags trafficked into your ad server or from demand partners.

-• To be able to serve ads via Google’s programmatic platforms, it is required that the video player to be integrated with IMA SDK without which there can be inconsistencies and discrepancy in reporting.
+• To be able to serve ads via Google’s programmatic platforms, it is required that the video player be integrated with IMA SDK, without which there can be inconsistencies and discrepancies in reporting.

-• If IMA SDK integration isn’t feasible, Google provides an alternative approach to serve AdX demand via the use of adapter tags.
-An adapter tag when served on a non-IMA integrated player, will emulate IMA SDK functionality for that specific request and provides all the function calls and functionality as that of an IMA SDK integrated player.
-Adapter tags can be generated by selecting the technology as ‘IMA Adapter’ when generating the video tags in Google AdX.
+• If IMA SDK integration isn’t feasible, Google provides an alternative approach to serve AdX demand via adapter tags.
+When served on a non-IMA integrated player, an adapter tag will emulate IMA SDK functionality for that specific request and provide all the function calls and functionality as that of an IMA SDK integrated player.
+Adapter tags can be generated by selecting the ‘IMA Adapter’ technology when generating the video tags in Google AdX.

-• Avoid serving IMA adapter tags on IMA SDK integrated players, as this isn’t a recommended approach and it may fail to play the ad, triggering a VAST 901 error.
+• Avoid serving IMA adapter tags on IMA SDK-integrated players.
+This isn’t recommended, and it may fail to play the ad, triggering a VAST 901 error.

-• Ensure compliance with AdX video specific policies listed here, in addition to AdX program policies.
+• Ensure compliance with AdX video-specific policies and AdX program policies listed here.

 • Before the ad initiated playback, the user has interacted on your website.

-• The user’s MEI (Media Engagement Index) is higher than a predefined threshold (Only for desktop).
+• The user’s MEI (Media Engagement Index) exceeds a predefined threshold (Only for desktop).
 The calculation of the MEI index is detailed in this article.

 • On a mobile platform, if the user has pinned/bookmarked the site on the Device’s home screen.